redhat-openstack/website/source/community/repositories.html.md

 wiki_last_updated: 2015-01-13
 ---

-# RDO Repositories
+# RDO repositories

-Please see the [Quickstart](Quickstart) for summarized instructions for interacting with these repositories.
+Please see the [Quickstart](/install/quickstart/) for summarized instructions for interacting with these repositories.

 Here we expand on the details of the various repositories involved.

 ### Browsing

-The RDO packages can be browsed at [RDO repositories](http://rdo.fedorapeople.org/openstack/)
+The RDO packages can be browsed at [RDO repositories](http://rdo.fedorapeople.org/openstack/).

-### Fedora

-If you are installing RDO on Fedora, you **do not** need to enable any additional repositories.
-The dependencies for the RDO OpenStack packages are already available in Fedora.

-### EPEL

-The RDO repositories for Enterprise Linux distributions in turn depend on [EPEL](http://fedoraproject.org/wiki/EPEL)

-The packstack version in the RDO repositories, will auto enable EPEL

-### Optional and Extras Channels
+### Optional, Extras, and RH Common channels

-If using RHEL, then RDO and EPEL need the "Optional channel" enabled.
-On RHEL7, EPEL7 requires the "Extras channel" enabled, see <https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F> for details.
+If using RHEL, then RDO needs the `Optional`, `Extras`, and `RH Common` channels enabled:

-         $ subscription-manager repos --enable rhel-7-server-optional-rpms
+`# subscription-manager repos --enable rhel-7-server-optional-rpms`

-         $ subscription-manager repos --enable rhel-7-server-extras-rpms
+`# subscription-manager repos --enable rhel-7-server-extras-rpms`

+`# subscription-manager repos --enable=rhel-7-server-rh-common-rpms`

-If using CentOS**[\*]** or Scientific Linux, there is no such optional repository, as those packages are included in the main repositories for those distributions.
-Extras is enabled by default on CentOS7.
+The `Optional` channel is not available for CentOS or Scientific Linux.
+The required packages are included in the main repositories for those distributions. `Extras` is enabled by default on CentOS7.

-**[\*]** NOTE: For CentOS, it is assumed that you're using packages from its Cloud SIG repository -- <http://cbs.centos.org/repos/cloud7-testing/x86_64/os/Packages/> -- if you're not using this repository, then EPEL repos still need to be defined for CentOS to satisfy all dependencies for OpenStack packages:

-    $ yum install epel-release
+**NOTE:** For CentOS, you need to use packages from the Cloud SIG repository available at <http://cbs.centos.org/repos/cloud7-testing/x86_64/os/Packages/>.

 ### RHEL-Z

-If using RHEL, then rhel-z must be enabled.
-In CentOS or Scientific Linux, that's not necessary.
+If using RHEL, then `rhel-z` must be enabled.
+In CentOS or Scientific Linux, this is not necessary.

-The packages used from rhel-z channel are:
+The package used from the `rhel-z` channel is as follows:

-*   rubygems
+* `rubygems`

 ### RHEL-OSP

-The separate [Red Hat Enterprise Linux OpenStack Platform](http://redhat.com/openstack) product does **not** require the Optional channel or EPEL enabled.
+The separate [Red Hat Enterprise Linux OpenStack Platform](http://www.redhat.com/en/technologies/linux-platforms/openstack-platform) product does **not** require the `Optional`, `Extras`, and `RH Common` channels enabled.

-### Testing

-To get the very latest packages for testing, like when participating in an RDO test day for example, please ensure you have the testing repositories enabled as follows.

-*   Fedora: yum-config-manager --enable updates-testing
-*   RHEL (derivatives): yum-config-manager --enable epel-testing